Your Position: Home - Sheet Metal Fabrication - What is different about high-speed rail?

 The International Union of Railways (UIC) identifies three categories of high-speed rail:

-A third definition of high-speed and very high-speed rail[4] requires simultaneous fulfilment of the following two conditions:[3]
+A third definition, encompassing high-speed and very high-speed rail, necessitates fulfillment of the following conditions:

-The UIC prefers to use "definitions" (plural) because they consider that there is no single standard definition of high-speed rail, nor even standard usage of the terms ("high speed", or "very high speed").
-They make use of the European EC Directive 96/48, stating that high speed is a combination of all the elements which constitute the system: infrastructure, rolling stock and operating conditions.[2]
-The International Union of Railways states that high-speed rail is a set of unique features, not merely a train travelling above a particular speed.
-Many conventionally hauled trains are able to reach 200 km/h (124 mph) in commercial service but are not considered to be high-speed trains.
-These include the French SNCF Intercités and German DB IC.
+The UIC opts for the term "definitions" (plural) as no unified standard definition exists for high-speed rail, nor a standardized usage of the terms ("high speed" or "very high speed").
+They refer to the European EC Directive 96/48, emphasizing that high-speed is established by a combination of all elements constituting the system: infrastructure, rolling stock, and operating conditions.[2]
+The International Union of Railways states that high-speed rail signifies a set of distinct features, not merely a train traveling above a particular speed.
+Numerous conventionally driven trains can reach speeds of 200 km/h (124 mph) in commercial service but are not classified as high-speed trains, including the French SNCF Intercités and German DB IC services.

-The criterion of 200 km/h (124 mph) is selected for several reasons; above this speed, the impacts of geometric defects are intensified, track adhesion is decreased, aerodynamic resistance is greatly increased, pressure fluctuations within tunnels cause passenger discomfort, and it becomes difficult for drivers to identify trackside signalling.[3]
-Standard signaling equipment is often limited to speeds below 200 km/h (124 mph), with the traditional limits of 127 km/h (79 mph) in the US, 160 km/h (99 mph) in Germany and 125 mph (201 km/h) in Britain.
-Above those speeds positive train control or the European Train Control System becomes necessary or legally mandatory.
+The criterion of 200 km/h (124 mph) was selected for several reasons: at speeds beyond this threshold, geometrical imperfections lead to amplified impacts, track adhesion diminishes, aerodynamic resistance escalates, pressure variations in tunnels cause passenger discomfort, and it becomes challenging for drivers to interpret trackside signalling.3 Standard signalling devices are generally restricted to speeds below 200 km/h (124 mph), with traditional limit markers standing at 127 km/h (79 mph) in the US, 160 km/h (99 mph) in Germany, and 125 mph (201 km/h) in Britain.
+Speeds above these thresholds necessitate positive train control or the European Train Control System compliance.

 [